-Introduction The following glossary terms apply only to Learning Domain 22: Vehicle Pullovers. concealment Anything that prevents occupant(s) of a vehicle from observing an officer contact officer The patrol officer who initiates a vehicle pullover and who therefore becomes responsible for conducting the business of the pullover cover Anything that may provide protection to an officer during a vehicle pullover by stopping or deflecting a suspect's weapons cover officer The patrol officer called to assist the primary or contact officer at the scene of a vehicle pullover high-risk pullover Pullovers conducted in any situation where patrol officers perceive a greater level of risk; such perceptions may be based on the officer's observations and/or information received through communications with dispatch, other officers, or other reliable means Mobile Digital Terminal (MDT) Mobile access systems used in law enforcement vehicles to receive and transmit information officer safety The practical application of tactically sound procedures in conducting all categories of vehicle pullovers offset position primary officer
+Introduction The following glossary terms apply only to Learning Domain 22: Vehicle Pullovers. concealment Anything that prevents occupant(s) of a vehicle from observing a peace officer contact officer The patrol officer who initiates a vehicle pullover and who therefore becomes responsible for conducting the business of the pullover cover Anything that may provide protection to a peace officer during a vehicle pullover by stopping or deflecting a suspect's weapons cover officer The patrol officer called to assist the primary or contact officer at the scene of a vehicle pullover high-risk pullover Pullovers conducted in any situation where patrol officers perceive a greater level of risk; such perceptions may be based on the patrol officer's observations and/or information received through communications with dispatch, other patrol officers, or other reliable means Mobile Digital Terminal (MDT) Mobile access systems used in law enforcement vehicles to receive and transmit information officer safety The practical application of tactically sound procedures in conducting all categories of vehicle pullovers Continued on next page offset position Placing the patrol vehicle behind and slightly to the right or left of the target vehicle with the center of the patrol vehicle in line with the right or left fender of the target vehicle primary officer The patrol officer who initiates a vehicle pullover and who therefore becomes responsible for conducting the business of the pullover. risk assessment The level of anticipated risk involved with any vehicle pullover based on the officer's perception of danger due to a suspect's conduct, or advance knowledge target vehicle The vehicle that is the object of the law enforcement action